 This joint degree program utilizes a faith-informed approach that combines knowledge and skills from the fields of social work and public health to promote the health and well-being of individuals and communities.

 Social work is a practice-oriented profession and requires mastery of a vast array of helping skills that can only be developed through practical experience.
-Because of this, Master of Social Work students complete 900 hours of field placement in at least two different social service organizations in order to receive the practical experience and develop the skills necessary for successful service as an advanced social work practitioner.
+As such, the field experience is part of the signature pedagogy of social work.

 Examples of field placement sites include: